ars-technologies/isa32bit/README.md

 In the same way as the PCI interface the proposed ISA32bit interface uses partially multiplexed address/data bus.
 But while the PCI inteface is synchronous/clocked, the ISA32bit is still asynchronous.

+    Next:
+Chapter 2 - Timing diagrams and hardware interface Chapter 3 - Software interface
+Chapter 4 - Pripheral schematics

+    Appendix
+1. Host hardware implementation
+2. Sample software and libraries to build on: Windows (x86/64), Mac OS (x86/64, arm-m1,2/64), Linux (x86/64, arm/64)

+        Join our project - Become a contributor and/or implementer and/or user of ISA32bit

+Contributors: Paul Arssov / paul@arstech.com